Space 5 ft. Reach 5 ft.

 Through Thrane she went, into northern Zilargo, finally into Breland.
 Arriving in the city of Wroat, Marrada was following her familiar when Shivi led her to the waterfront.
 Finding Shivi preening himself before a particular ship, presently loading cargo.
 Cocking an eyebrow at the hawk, Marrada said “Am I to take passage on this ship?”
 As always, Shivi merely looked inscrutable and smug.

 With a smile, Marrada walked up to the man organizing the loading of cargo and inquired as to the destination of the ship and if he were taking on passengers.
-Passengers yes and the destination were west along the coast, bringing goods to many of the smaller coastal towns.
+Passengers yes and the destination were east along the coast, bringing goods to many of the towns and cities along the coast, ultimate destination Q'barra.
 With a glance back at her familiar, Marrada made arrangement for passage on the ship.

 The ship, having left the next morning, travelled down the Dagger River and the Hilt passing the glorious city of Sharn.
 Gazing at the city from the side of the ship, Marrada watched as it faded away to stern as the ship sailed on.